GeertJohan/ango/README.md

  - `ango/tools/publish` contains a tool ran by drone.io to build and preserve standalone binaries (linked in the download section below).

 ### TODO
-There's still lots of things to do.
-If you wish to help out, please contact me.
+There are still lots of things to do.
+Check out the [issues](https://github.com/GeertJohan/ango/issues) list.
+Please contact me if you would like to contribute.

 ### Download
 At this time, automated builds are only available for linux_amd64.
 Download [release](https://drone.io/github.com/GeertJohan/ango/files/ango-release) for production.
 Or get the [latest](https://drone.io/github.com/GeertJohan/ango/files/ango-latest) build (nightly).